Free 35 Survival Hacks you'll love!

 However, cleaning tablets are so light and small that they always make sense to take with you.
 That's why you'll also find them on the equipment list for the Level 1 Bug Out Bag.

-Accordingly, you should also take a small and collapsible water canister with you to cover a variety of scenarios.
+Accordingly, you should also take a small and collapsible water canister with you to cover various scenarios.
 It can happen, among other things, that you have to filter water slowly.
 Without a second vessel, you're stuck in the process.

 Shelter and Sleep